-Figure 11 (taken from Cartwright et al., 2020).
-Error maps over (a) Antarctica and (b) Greenland with respective histograms.
+Figure 15 Figure taken from (Cartwright et al., 2020) Error maps over (a) Antarctica and (b) Greenland with respective histograms.
 The error shown is the comparison DEM subtracted from TDS-1 DEM.
 Comparison DEMs are the CryoSat-2 v1 1km DEM (Slater et al., 2018) and the GL-CCI for (a) and (b) respectively.
 For further details please see Cartwright et al., 2020.

 Other techniques that are in development have also used the CCI SEC product.
-For example, Cartwright et al.( 2020) have used the CCI DEM and SEC product to develop a new GNSS based altimetry product based on data from the Tech-DemoSAT1.
+For example, Cartwright et al.(2020) have used the CCI DEM and SEC product to develop a new GNSS based altimetry product based on data from the Tech-DemoSAT1.
 Combining the new GNSS observations with SEC will greatly extend the temporal and spatial resolution of SEC in the future and allow it to be used as a data assimilation product in ice sheet and NWP models.
+Several studies have been published recently where the CCI Greenland ice sheet topography has been used as a dataset in its own right to constrain ice sheet processes such as basal meltwater production (e.g. Karlsson et al., 2021).